GreyKeenan/dukesup/index.md

 --------------------------------------------------

 Start your turn by drawing.
-Grab up to 2 cards,
+Draw 2 cards at most,
-but you can't have more than 4 cards total.
+but your hand can't have more than 4 cards.
 If your draw pile is empty,
 reshuffle your discard pile.